- Video: Recovering After a C Section Delivery

 Physical Care After C-Section

-It is important for the mother to take a lot of extra care after a cesarean delivery.
+It is important for the mother to take a lot of extra care after caesarean delivery.
 A new mother needs to go through a lot, both physically and emotionally.
 Thus, she needs care and support to heal fast.

 You will be asked to urinate often because a full bladder makes it hard for the uterus to contract, which increases pressure on the wound.